getslash/slash/doc/plugins.rst

 Plugin Activation
 -----------------

-Plugins are activated via :func:`slash.plugins.manager.activate <slash.plugins.PluginManager.activate>` and deactivated via :func:`slash.plugins.manager.deactivate <slash.plugins.PluginManager.deactivate>`.
+Plugins are activated via :func:`slash.plugins.manager.activate <slash.plugins.plugin_manager.PluginManager.activate>` and deactivated via :func:`slash.plugins.manager.deactivate <slash.plugins.plugin_manager.PluginManager.deactivate>`.

 During the activation all hook methods get registered to their respective hooks, so any plugin containing an unknown hook will trigger an exception.